Naz-Z/CS303-Assignment-2/README.md

 # CS303-Assignment-2

-Here's a README file that describes the functionalities of both the SingleLinkedList and IntStack classes, suitable for developers or users who want to understand and utilize the provided code.

-Data Structures Implementation
 This repository contains C++ implementations of two basic data structures: a single linked list and a stack.
 Below is a brief overview of each class and its functionalities.

 SingleLinkedList